OCA/sale-workflow/sale_product_set/README.rst

 * Define a *product set* as sale manager:
     - choose products
     - for each products, define a quantity.
+    - for each products (if Discounts setting is active), define a discount or leave default value
     - Sort *set* lines, this order will be the default when added into the quotation